A sports pavilion named after a marathoner

 Left to right: Rosa Mota, Ana Paula Mota and Aurora Cunha, starting their careers on the track & field team at FCPorto

-Rosa is not yet in her 60's.
+Rosa is now in her 60's.
 Five feet, two inches of immense greatness and generosity.
 She took on the role of constantly promoting sports and physical activity and accepts most invitations to be in all sort of charity events.

 In Porto she is affectionately known as "a nossa Rosinha" - our little Rose!

-Every other day you can still find her training in city park, usually in the company of her husband and former trainer, José Pedrosa.
+Every other day you can still find her training in city park or the ocean front, usually in the company of her husband and former trainer, José Pedrosa.

 Pedrosa, on a street payphone in Boston gathering information about Rosa's split times so that he could inform her further on, during the race (1987).
 Smartphones were far from being invented...!